ezermoysis1/KnightBallGame/README.md

 # The End of the Track - Online (Work In Progress)

-Welcome to the online version of "The End of the Track," a strategic game by Gaya Game.
+Welcome to the online version of "The End of the Track," a strategic game by Gaya Games - THE ART OF THINKING.

 <div style="text-align:center;">
   <img src="./images/KnightBall_img_site Large.png" alt="Project Logo" width="500"/>